schubergphilis/terraform-aws-mcaf-account-baseline/README.md

 This module offers the capability of monitoring IAM activity of both the Root user and AWS SSO roles.
 To enable this feature, you have to provide the ARN of the SNS Topic that should receive events in case any activity is detected.

-The topic ARN can be set using the variable `monitor_iam_activity_sns_topic_arn`.
+The topic ARN can be set using `var.monitor_iam_activity_sns_topic_arn`.

-These are the type of events that will be monitored:
+These are two type of events that will be monitored:

 - Any activity made by the root user of the account.
 - Any manual changes made by AWS SSO roles (read-only operations and console logins are not taken into account).

-In case you would like to NOT monitor AWS SSO roles, you can set `monitor_iam_activity_sso` to `false`.
+In case you would like to NOT monitor AWS SSO role activity, you can set `var.monitor_iam_activity_sso` to `false`.

 Example: